shenango/caladan/README.md

 #### Running a simple block storage server
-Ensure that you have compiled Caladan with storage support by setting the appropriate flag in build/config, and that you have built the synthetic client application.
+Ensure that you have compiled Caladan with storage support by setting the appropriate flag in build/config, and that you have built the loadgen client application.

 Compile the C++ bindings and the storage server:
 ```